python-trio/trio-asyncio/docs/source/usage.rst

         trio_asyncio.run(trio_asyncio.aio_as_trio(async_main))

-If your program makes multiple calls to ``run_until_complete()`` and/or ``run_forever()``, this may be a somewhat challenging transformation.
+If your program makes multiple calls to ``run_until_complete()`` and/or ``run_forever()``, or if the call to :func:`asyncio.run` is hidden inside a library you're using, then this may be a somewhat challenging transformation.
-In theory, you can instead keep the old approach (``get_event_loop()`` + ``run_until_complete()``) unchanged, and if you've imported ``trio_asyncio`` (and not changed the asyncio event loop policy) you'll still be able to use :func:`~trio_asyncio.trio_as_aio` to run Trio code from within your asyncio-flavored functions.
-In practice, this is not recommended, because:
+In such cases, you can instead keep the old approach (``get_event_loop()`` + ``run_until_complete()``) unchanged, and if you've imported ``trio_asyncio`` (and not changed the asyncio event loop policy) you'll still be able to use :func:`~trio_asyncio.trio_as_aio` to run Trio code from within your asyncio-flavored functions.
+This is referred to internally as a "sync loop" (``SyncTripEventLoop``), as contrasted with the "async loop" that you use when you start from an existing Trio run.
+The sync loop is implemented using the `greenlet` library to switch out of a Trio run that has not yet completed, so it is less well-supported than the approach where you start in Trio.

-* It's implemented by running the contents of the loop in an additional thread, so anything that expects to run on the main thread (such as a signal handler) won't be happy.

-* The implementation is kind of a terrible hack.

-For these reasons, obtaining a new Trio-enabled asyncio event loop using the standard asyncio functions (:func:`asyncio.get_event_loop`, etc), rather than :func:`trio_asyncio.open_loop`, will raise a deprecation warning.
-(Except when running under pytest, because support for ``run_until_complete()`` is often needed to test asyncio libraries' test suites against trio-asyncio.) asyncio is transitioning towards the model of using a single top-level :func:`asyncio.run` call anyway, so the effort you spend on conversion won't be wasted.
+But as of trio-asyncio 0.14.0, we do think it should generally work.

 Compatibility issues
 ++++++++++++++++++++